jacquesramphal/applied-demo/_Docs/02_Workflows/DESIGN_WORKFLOW.md

    - Devs pull your changes
    - They run: `python3 _Scripts/token_transformer_full_coverage.py . --modes`
    - This generates all 6 brand/theme combinations automatically
-   - They can test with: `cd VehicleComponentsDemo && ./swap-tokens.sh luxury_day`
+   - They can test with: `cd VehicleOSDemo && ./swap-tokens.sh luxury_day`
    - All platforms (Android XML, Kotlin, CSS) update automatically

 ### No Manual Specs Needed